Obra-Studio/obra-figma-plugins-2025/obra-library-scanner/README.md

-This Figma plugin that scans the entire file for components or instances that whose names start with “oi-”.
+# Obra Remote Library Scanner

-This functionality is meant to detect which Obra icons are in use.
+This Figma plugin scans a selection page or file for remote references.
+It has an auto-fix functionality and a manual fix functionality to reference local variables.